STORIES TRAIL RUNS

 Stories Half Marathon

-This multi-loop course requires runners to complete our Blue then Purple loops for 13.01 Miles with 1,901' of gain
+This multi-loop course requires runners to complete our Blue, Purple, then Gold loops loops for 13.89 Miles with 2,232' of gain

-This multi-loop course requires runners to complete our Red then Green loops for 6.64 Miles with 883' of gain
+This multi-loop course requires runners to complete our Red, Green, Blue then Purple loops for 19.46 Miles with 3,090' of gain

 This one-of-a-kind timed event features a multi-loop course with 4 loops that each builds in distance and elevation gain upon the previous loop.
 Runners must run the sequence in order for it to count.